The Night of the Shooting Stars: Reception

+Critical response

+The Night of the Shooting Stars has an approval rating of 79% on review aggregator website Rotten Tomatoes, based on 14 reviews, and an average rating of 6.9/10.

 The film was given a rapturous review in The New Yorker by the critic Pauline Kael, who wrote, "The Night of the Shooting Stars is so good it's thrilling.
 This new film encompasses a vision of the world.
 Comedy, tragedy, vaudeville, melodrama - they're all here, and inseparable...In its feeling and completeness, Shooting Stars may be close to the rank of Jean Renoir's bafflingly beautiful Grande Illusion...unreality doesn't seem divorced from experience (as it does with Fellini) - it's experience made more intense...For the Tavianis, as for Cecilia, the search for the American liberators is the time of their lives.
 For an American audience, the film stirs warm but tormenting memories of a time when we were beloved and were a hopeful people."

+Awards and nominations

+The film was entered into the main competition of 1982 Cannes Film Festival where it won the Grand Prix.
 In July 2018, it was selected to be screened in the Venice Classics section at the 75th Venice International Film Festival.